Porsche Panamera review

 The Porsche Panamera comes with true Porsche performance and an advanced plug-in hybrid

-There’s also the expected range of V6, V8 GTS and Turbo models that all perform well.
+There’s also a range of V6, V8 GTS, Turbo and Turbo S models that all perform well.
 The best seller, though, taking up around 65 per cent of sales in the UK, is the Panamera diesel, which is swift enough, a tempting price and returns decent fuel figures for what is a car with quite sizeable dimensions.

 Our choice: Panamera diesel